zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_cmsis/_index.md

 minutes_to_complete: 15

-who_is_this_for: Learning path for embedded software developers new to CMSIS-DSP.
+who_is_this_for: This is an introductory topic for software developers new to CMSIS-DSP.

 learning_objectives:
     - Build CMSIS-DSP tests for the Corstone-300 AVH FVP